bhati-github/5GCore_NMP/Readme.txt

     In general, this protocol is not restricted to use only in telecommunication network node interfaces.
 Instead, it is a generic information exchange protocol which can be used across IP networks.

+    Another aim of this demonstration project is to showcase that a single protocol can be used across telecom networks.

+    Finally, aim is to completely eliminate following protocols from telecom networks.
+    -> SCTP (protocol between e2nodes and AMF, protocol between e2nodes and O-RAN RIC) -> NG-AP (protocol between gnodeB and AMF)
+    -> REST based communication methods.

 -------------------------------------------------------------------------------
 2. Motivation behind idea and implementation of this protocol